GSA/digitalgov.gov/content/posts/2019/04/2019-04-08-introducing-uswds-2.md

 - A neutral typeface for interfaces, headings, and body text
 - A consistent alternative to system fonts or other neutral sans serifs
 - Developed for outcome-based continuous improvement just like our components
-- Designed for readability and accessibility
+- Designed for legibility and readability
 - Features tabular numerals for data design
 - Free and open source